Kunstmuseen Krefeld

+The Kunstmuseen Krefeld (Krefeld Art Museums) is collection of three art museums in Krefeld, Germany. and particularly dedicated to modern and contemporary art.
+Comprising the Kaiser Wilhelm Museum, the Haus Lange and Haus Esters, the museums since the late 1950s have risen to international prominence.
+Katia Baudin, former deputy director of the Museum Ludwig in Cologne, has headed the institution since September 2016.

 History

 Beginning

 In January 1882, the Craftsmen's and Education Association stated in a citizens' meeting: "It is desirable that a museum be established in Crefeld that represents the interests of the arts and crafts in particular".
-A museum commission was then founded, and the following year a museum association.
-This then had 32 members, including the mayor, the district administrator, the school board and several silk manufacturers.
+A museum commission was then founded, and in the following year, a museum association.
+It had 32 members, including the mayor, the district administrator, the school board and several silk manufacturers.
 In the same year, the first exhibition Kunstwerke aus Krefelder Privatbesitz was held in the Stadthalle.
 In the 1880s, the museum association primarily sought donations, objects and paintings as the basis for a museum building.
 In 1884, the city of Krefeld made the former school at Westwall 60 available free of charge.
-As early as 1897, the total value of the collection was estimated at 112,000 Reichsmark.
-This included a Roman department, ironware from the 15th to the 18th century, Italian metalwork, furniture from the Lower Rhine, Rhenish stoneware, pottery, German and Dutch faiences, South German and French furniture of the Rococo and the Empire, Italian furniture of the Renaissance and a painting gallery.
+As early as 1897, the monetary value of the collection was estimated at 112,000 Reichsmark.
+This included a Roman department, ironware from the 15th to the 18th century, Italian metalwork, furniture from the Lower Rhine, Rhenish stoneware, pottery, German and Dutch faiences, South German and French furniture of the Rococo and the Empire, Italian furniture of the Renaissance, and a painting gallery.